ksarina256/ems-cr-tool/ccgit-tool/README.md

 # CCGit Tool — ClearCase to Git Migration Utility
-A lightweight migration utility that exports ClearCase VOBs into clean Git repositories.
+A migration utility that exports ClearCase VOBs into Git repositories

 ---